 A. Election and Term of Office

-The Chairman shall nominate a Vice-Chairman, the Recording Secretary, the Corresponding Secretary and the Treasurer, who shall be elected by a majority of those members present at the first meeting following the regular biennial election of the County Chairman.
+The Chairman shall nominate a Vice-Chairman, the Secretary, and the Treasurer, who shall be elected by a majority of those voting members present at the first meeting following the regular biennial election of the County Chairman.
 In the event of resignation, removal, or vacancy during a term of office, each position may be appointed by the Chairman with advice and consent of the County Committee.
-Such officers must be chosen from the membership of the County Committee.
+Such officers must be chosen from the voting membership of the County Committee.

 B. Duties and Responsibilities

-- The Recording Secretary will record and keep minutes of all meetings of the County Committee and the Executive Committee, and such other meetings as may be requested by the County Chairman, in such form as to be available for inspection at all times upon reasonable notice by members of the County Committee.
-The Recording Secretary will maintain the roll of the County Committee members, keeping it current to reflect resignations, terminations, and new members elected to fill vacancies on the Committee and notify the County Committee in regular meetings when a member has failed to attend three consecutive meetings, either in person or by proxy.
-The Recording Secretary will determine if candidates for County Committee vacancies have met requirements for the same.
-The Recording Secretary shall preside at such meetings as the County Chairman, Vice-Chairman, and Treasurer are unable to attend.
+- The Secretary will record and keep minutes of all meetings of the County Committee and the Executive Committee, and such other meetings as may be requested by the County Chairman, in such form as to be available for inspection at all times upon reasonable notice by members of the County Committee.
+The Secretary shall preside at such meetings as the County Chairman, Vice-Chairman, and Treasurer are unable to attend.

 - The Treasurer will be the custodian of all funds and financial records of the Arlington County Republican Committee, and will be responsible for the preparation of regular reports on the status of funds in his care at each meeting of the County Committee.
 The Treasurer will be empowered to open a bank account in the name of the Arlington County Republican Committee in order to make deposits and to draw checks upon direction of the County Chairman, as authorized by the Committee.
 The signature of the Chairman shall also be authorized for the bank account in order that the Chairman may draw approved checks in the illness or absence of the Treasurer.
 The Treasurer shall prepare the books and finance records at the end of each fiscal year (June 30) and make them available for review by any member of the County Committee.
 The Treasurer shall preside at such meetings as both the County Chairman and Vice-Chairman are unable to attend.